niconm89/BUSCO2Tree/README.md

 BUSCO2Tree calls upon various bioinformatics software tools and uses python modules that are not part of this pipeline.
 Some tools are mandatory while others are optional.
 Please install all tools that are required for running BUSCO2Tree in the mode of your choice.

 ## Mandatory tools and Python modules
-Running BUSCO2Tree requires a Linux-system with `bash`, Python, several python modules, TrimAl and IQTree.
+Running BUSCO2Tree requires a Linux-system (only tested on this platform) with `bash` and `Python3` (and some modules), but depending on user requirements it may be usefull to install `TrimAl` and `IQTree` as well (see [Running BUSCO2tree](#running-BUSCO2tree)).

 ### Python3

-On Ubuntu, Python3 is usually installed by default, and `python3` will be in your `$PATH` variable, by default, and BUSCO2Tree will automatically locate it.
-In case your system is not configured in this way, you must call the pipeline's main script BUSCO2Tree.py using a command like:
+On Ubuntu, Python3 is usually installed by default, and `python3` will be in your `$PATH` variable, and BUSCO2Tree will automatically locate it.
+In case your system is not configured in this way, you may include the directory containing the python3 binary to the `$PATH` or just call the pipeline's main script BUSCO2Tree.py using a command like:

-`/path/to/python3 BUSCO2Tree.py -h`
+`/path/to/python3 /path/to/BUSCO2Tree.py -h`

-Note: In the command example shown above the BUSCO2Tree scripts are assummed to be in the $PATH variable, and otherwise you must call them using their path.
+Note: You may want to simplify

 ### Python modules